thudoann/ppo-llm-alignment/README.md

 ## What & Why

-Large language models are powerful but not inherently aligned with human preferences. **Reinforcement Learning from Human Feedback (RLHF)** — the technique behind ChatGPT and Claude — uses PPO to fine-tune LLMs toward desired behaviors using a reward signal.
+Large language models are powerful but not inherently aligned with human preferences. **Reinforcement Learning from Human Feedback (RLHF)** the technique behind ChatGPT and Claude, uses PPO to fine-tune LLMs toward desired behaviors using a reward signal.

 This project reimplements the core PPO loop from the [InstructGPT paper (Ouyang et al., 2022)](https://arxiv.org/abs/2203.02155) on a small, interpretable task:

-> *Can we train GPT-2 to generate more positive text using only a reward signal — and what happens when we remove the KL safety constraint?*
+> *Can we train GPT-2 to generate more positive text using only a reward signal - and what happens when we remove the KL safety constraint?*

 ---